bohu2023/bank_marketing_analysis/README.md

 ## Conclusion

-Based on above analysis, the best model to choose is KNeighborsClassifier with more features than just bank client data.
+Based our analysis, the best model to choose is KNeighborsClassifier with more features than just bank client data.

 ## Next Steps and Recommandations